Statistics for dark matter subhalo searches in gamma rays from a kinematically constrained population model: Fermi-LAT-like telescopes: Detectability of subhalos as pointlike sources

 Equipped with this improved statistical setup, the first step is to find the best-fitting parameters of the model (including both the signal and the background), which we denote $(\widehat{\sigv}, \widehat{\alpha}_{\rm b})$ for a given WIMP mass and given annihilation channels.
-We proceed semi-analytically, as explained in \citeapp{sapp:L_diff}.
+Whenever the isotropic background can be neglected (\eg~in the central Galactic regions at low energy), we could proceed semi-analytically, as explained in \citeapp{sapp:L_diff}.
+However, in the general case, we have to resort to the numerical method presented in \citeapp{sapp:newton}.